paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-29-londons_olympic_stadium.markdown

 Other hosts have not been so thoughtful.
 So complex was the design of Montreal's _[Stade olympique][10]_, that it was left unfinished during the 1976 games, and completed nearly a decade later.
 In fact, it became one of the most expensive stadiums ever built, its retractable roof failing to account for the city's brutal winters and needing constant repair.
 Publicly financed to the tune of CAD$ 1.47 billion, the total cost was finally repaid in 2006.
 No wonder residents call it _The Big Owe_.

-{% figure u-bleed "The distinctive shape of the Olympic Stadium in Montreal, its observation tower a constant reminder to residents how much it cost to build it.
+{% figure u-bleed "The distinctive shape of the Olympic Stadium in Montreal, its observation tower a constant reminder to residents how much it cost to build.
 Photograph: [Maciek Lulko](https://www.flickr.com/photos/lulek/16231814362)" %}
 {% picture showcase /2015/07/montreal_stade_olympique.jpg alt="" %}
 {% endfigure %}